dani37x/E-lectro/README.md

 - [x] Own captcha system.
 Every user has only three chances before logout.
   - [x] random quizzes with random letters and sizes
   - [x] the captcha wrapper for views.
-  - [ ] registration how many times the user did not pass the captcha.
-Consequences with it.
+  - [x] registration how many times the user did not pass the captcha.
+Consequences with it(block of account).
 - [ ] better Readme section of installation which depict the correct process with Redis and Redis queue
 - [ ] subpage where user can edit personal data
 - [ ] multi-device login (max 3)